eamiddlebrook/OrthoPhyl/README.md

 ## Running OrthoPhyl on your data
 ```
 USAGE: OrthoPhyl.sh -g Path_to_directory_of_assemblies -s directory_to_store_output
-# ALL arguments are optional if set in control_file.required
+# ALL arguments are optional if set with \"-c control_file.your_args\"
 #   Many default parameters are set in control_file.defaults
+#   I will work to expose the more useful ones in later versions of OP
 Required:
--g	full path to genomes directiory
+-g  path to genomes directiory
 or
 -a  paths to protien and transcript directories.
-       They should be delared as \"-a path_to_protien_dir,path_to_transcript_dir\"
+       They should be delared as \"-a path_to_transcript_dir,path_to_prot_dir\"
--s	full path to the main directory for output
+-s  path to the main directory for output
 Optional:
 -t  threads to use [4]
+-p  phylogenetic tree software to use astral, fasttree, raxml, and/or iqtree [\"fasttree iqtree astral\"]
+	i.e. -p \"fasttree iqtree astral\"
+-o  "omics" data to use for tree building ([CDS], PROT, BOTH)
+	for divergent sequences, it is good to compare protein trees to
+	nucleotide trees to identify artifacts of saturation (long branch attraction)
 -c	path to a control file with required variables and any optional ones to override defaults.
 	Will override values set on command line!
 [NULL]
--x	trimal paramerter string (in double "quotes")
+-x  trimal paramerter string (in double \"quotes\")
 -r  flag to rerun orthofinder on the ANI_shorlist (true/[false])
--a	max number of genomes to run through OrthoFinder.
+-n  Max number of proteomes to run through OrthoFinder.
-        If more than this many assemblies are profided, a subset of genomes will be chosen for OrthoFinder to chew on [2]
+	If more than this many assemblies are provided, a subset of proteomes (based on genomes/transcripts ANI) will be chosen for OrthoFinder to chew on [20]
+-m  Minimum fraction of total taxa per orthogroup to consider it for the relaxed SCO dataset.
+        Expects a float from 0-1
+        A value of 0 or 1 will lead to only estimating trees for the SCO_stict dataset.
+        [0.30]
+-d  Force ANI subsetting to run on transcript or genome Datasets. ([genome],transcript)
+	Using \"-a\" implies \"-d transcript\".
+	If \"-a\" is declared but you want to use the assemblies you have also provided, set \"-d genome\"
+	If \"-a\" not used but you want to use transcripts (annotated within OrthoPhyl by Prodigal) for ANI subsetting, set \"-d transcript\"
--T	run test dataset, incompatable with -g|s (TESTER,TESTER_chloroplast)
+-T  run test dataset, incompatable with -g|s|a (TESTER,TESTER_chloroplast)
 -h  display a description and a super useful usage message
 ###############################################################\n
 To run test datasets:
 # Test of full bacterial genomes